opitz/docker_multihost/README.md

 This script will build all Docker images and will prepare the Docker host for running the multihost.
 It will install the basic config file into
  * /etc/multihost.conf
-This will have to be changed according to your setup.
+The script will then automatically open and editor and ask to update the settings in this file as this is needed to complete the setup.

 Additinally it will create 3 new commands
  * run_multihost - run or restart a multihost instance